Sinethe03/data-analysis-portfolio/README.md

 ## Projects
 - Sales Performance & Customer Insights (Excel & SQL)
-- Expense & Profit Tracker (Excel, SQL, optional Python)
+- Expense & Profit Tracker (Excel, SQL, Python)

 More projects will be added as the portfolio grows.